-All children and young people aged 8-24 who are referred to Fife Young Carers are allocated a worker who meets with them to discuss the types of support they require and carries out our robust assessment.
+All children and young people aged up to 25 who are referred to Fife Young Carers are allocated a worker who meets with them to discuss the types of support they require and carries out our robust assessment.
 This staff member also contacts the young carers family for a discussion.
 We then make a plan of the support we can provide along with information about other agencies who may be able to support the whole family.
 Young and Young Adult Carers may receive one or more of the following support from us.

 One to One Support

 We provide holistic, solution focussed one to one support for children and young people who require it.
 One to one support allows children and young people the opportunity to be listened to and to explore solutions and ideas in areas that are impacting their day to day life, future ambitions and their caring role in order to enable them to reach their full potential.
 Sometimes we will link in with more specialised services such as Children and Adolescent Mental Health Services.

 We run fortnightly or monthly respite group sessions allowing Young and Young Adult Carers to have a break from their caring role with other young people facing similar circumstances at home.

 Group activities provide:

 Young Carers Authorisation Card

 We issue two levels of Young Carers Cards which helps identify them within education, health, pharmacy and other settings.
 This enables Young and Young Adult Carers to be identified without having to repeat their story and are given extra support from these agencies more easily.

 Young and Young Adult Carers are more likely to struggle with their education and attainment than their peers, due to the added pressure and effects of having a caring role.
 We provide dedicated education support to help reduce the impact of their caring role on their education.
 We also provide training and awareness raising sessions to education staff to highlight the issues that Young and Young Adult Carers may face in school and college and to pupils to increase their awareness and to promote understanding of a caring role.